 d) The complainant or MPHA may arrange, in advance and at the party’s expense, for a transcript of the hearing.

 MPHA must provide reasonable accommodation for persons with disabilities to participate in the hearing.
 Reasonable accommodation may include a qualified sign language interpreter, reader, accessible location or attendants.
+MPHA must also provide free interpreter services in accordance with the LEP plan.
+See MPHA’s Limited English Proficiency (LEP) Policy.

 If a Tenant makes a request for a reasonable accommodation at a hearing, MPHA may reschedule the hearing if the request is related to the reason for the hearing.